FactMiners/mudf2Neo4j/mudf_import/README.md

 * __MUDF_Documentation_2014q3.pdf__ - This 12-page document details the format of the MUDF file as well as provide full information about the source and use of this public data file from the Institute of Museum and Library Services.
 * __mudf14q3pub_csv.zip__ which is the original source of the MUDF provide by the IMLS
-* __mudf14q3pub_TitleCase.csv__ - This 7.5 MD file can be loaded remotely via this file's GitHub URL, however it is usually a better choice to download the file and import it locally.
+* __mudf14q3pub_TitleCase.csv__ - This 7.5 MB file can be loaded remotely via this file's GitHub URL, however it is usually a better choice to download the file and import it locally.
 * __mudf2neo4j.cypher__ - This small file contains the Cypher graph database query statements to create the Museums Universe (USA) database in Neo4j.
 You may simply copy and paste its content into the query input pane of your Neo4j browser, or you may provide this file as a parameter to a Neo4j-shell session.
 * __README.md__ - This file